 Since the beginning of the pandemic, staying six feet away from other people has been the best way to minimize risk.
 If you’re traveling by plane, we of course recommend wearing a mask, but above all else, we recommend staying distant from people who are not in your household.

-If you must travel with another person, try to choose a close family member or friend who you already live with.
+If you must travel with another person, try to choose a close family member or someone you already live with.
 It’s important for your mental health to maintain connections with others.
 We’ve assembled a number of kits to make safety an option as a family or alone.
-We recommend this Family & Personal Pandemic Infection Protection Kit, which provides enough PPE for a group of eight.
+We recommend this family and personal pandemic infection protection kit, which provides enough PPE for a group of eight.